cspray/telluris/README.md

 # Telluris

 A library to help manage your PHP app's environment.

-> This library is still under development and is not ready for production use.

 ## Installation